seanzinh0/similar-movies/README.md

 - Search for movies by title.
 - Display details of the searched movie, including its title, release date, rating, and overview.
 - Show a list of similar movies based on the selected film.
-- Responsive design for a better user experience.

 ## Technologies Used